4Catalyzer/cli/packages/ts-doctor/README.md

 # `ts-doctor`

-A cli of TypeScript related scripts for managing and updating typescript repos
+A CLI of TypeScript related scripts for managing and updating TypeScript repos